ninedev-i/ninedev-i/README.md

 ### Hi there 👋 I'm Victor

-- I live in Saint-Petersburg, Russia.
+- I'm a frontend developer specializing in creating engaging and user-friendly web applications.
 - You can reach me on telegram [https://t.me/ninedev](https://t.me/ninedev).

 ### My skills